mifardli/FraudDetection/readme.md

 ## How to Use
 1. **Environment Setup:** Set up the required Python environment and dependencies specified in the `requirements.txt` file.
-2. **Run the Notebook:** Execute the Jupyter notebook `fraud_detection.ipynb` or Python script `fraud_detection.py` to replicate the analysis and model creation process.
+2. **Run the Notebook:** Execute the Jupyter notebook `fraud_detection.ipynb` to replicate the analysis and model creation process.
 3. **Interpretation:** Refer to the comments and markdown cells in the notebook for detailed explanations of each step.

 ## Conclusion